All Episodes

 And that is a very different Hillary Clinton that will be heading into a debate on Monday night, obviously.

-Uh Ron, I hear a very angry, defensive, ill-prepared candidate for a debate.
+Ron, I hear a very angry, defensive, ill-prepared candidate for a debate.

-You do, Sean, and it's interesting to me that the more that the American people see and hear from Hillary Clinton, the less they like of her.
+And it's interesting to me that the more that the American people see and hear from Hillary Clinton, the less they like of her.

 It brings up the untrustworthiness issue with her emails, the untrustworthy issues dealing with her pneumonia.

-I almost died of pneumonia, and I can tell you, I find it miraculous that she had pneumonia diagnosed and yet she's running around two days later.
+I almost died of pneumonia, and I can tell you, I find it miraculous that she had pneumonia diagnosed, and yet she's running around two days later.

-I I think there's some serious health complications uh with the former Secretary of State that she's not leveling with the American people, and she thought this was going to be a coronation, and it's not, and I think she's angry that she's actually gonna have to fight to win this.
+I think there's some serious health complications with the former Secretary of State that she's not leveling with the American people.

 You know, Jessica, just compare the two candidates.

-I mean, Donald Trump is high energy, he's all over the place.
+I mean, Donald Trump is high energy.

-He's having fun, he's giving policy speeches, he's staying on substance.
+He's staying on substance.

 Hillary Clinton seems to be flailing.

-She's not on the campaign trail, she looks tired, she's lashing out at reporters.
+She's lashing out at reporters.

-I I I kind of like Donald Trump's energy, and it's now reflecting in polls as I don't see anybody breaking towards Hillary.
+I kind of like Donald Trump's energy, and it's now reflecting in polls as I don't see anybody breaking towards Hillary.

 Nobody.

-I mean, well, she is maintaining obviously strong democratic support.
+I mean, well, she is maintaining, obviously, strong Democratic support.

 You're totally right insofar as the momentum going in Donald Trump's directions.